AUTONET TV

 A lot of us CLIVE drivers like our vehicles to reflect our personalities.
 We're picky about color and body style.
 We'll customize anything from floor mats to window tints to license plates.
 One popular way for IA motorists to customize a vehicle is to get new wheels.

 Wheels come in thousands of designs.
-Custom wheels can add personality, style or sass to a vehicle.
+Custom wheels can add personality, style, or sass to a vehicle.
 Many of these customizations involve getting a bigger wheel.

 If you want to upsize the wheels on your current vehicle, however, you should know it's not a do-it-yourself project.
-There are factors involved in ensuring your wheel change doesn't jeopardize the safety of your vehicle.
+There are factors to consider to ensure your wheel change doesn't jeopardize your vehicle's safety.

-First of all, you need to understand rolling diameter.
+First, you need to understand rolling diameter.
 The rolling diameter is the overall height of a tire.
-If you increase the rolling diameter of your tires when you upsize your wheels, you may have to modify your suspension to make sure the larger tires fit in the space and don't rub in turns or over bumps.
+If you increase the rolling diameter of your tires when you upsize your wheels, you may need to modify your suspension to ensure the larger tires fit within the space and don't rub in turns or over bumps.
 If that's more work than you're willing to do or pay for, then you need to maintain rolling diameter when you change your wheels.

 It's not as hard as it sounds.
 Imagine a doughnut.
 That doughnut represents rolling diameter, so you can't make the doughnut bigger.
 However, you can increase the size of the doughnut hole.
 That gives you a bigger wheel.
-Tires with reduced sidewall on larger wheels will preserve your rolling diameter.
+Tires with reduced sidewalls on larger wheels will preserve your rolling diameter.

 Rolling diameter is important because your wheels and tires still need to fit inside the wheel well.
 Also, your speedometer, odometer and anti-lock brakes are all programmed to work with a specific rolling diameter.
 You'll throw off the readings on your speedometer and odometer if you change your rolling diameter.
-And for your anti-lock brakes to work properly, your rolling diameter has to be within 3% of factory recommendations.
+And for your anti-lock brakes to work properly, your rolling diameter must be within 3% of the factory recommendations.
 While some CLIVE drivers who upsize may not be concerned about meter readings, throwing off the brake system is a serious safety hazard.

 Further, many vehicles in CLIVE are now equipped with electronically controlled suspensions.
 Changing the rolling diameter will negatively affect this system as well, which can lead to a less smooth ride and lower handling performance as well as safety concerns.